 What Is the Quartzsite RV Show?

+Outside the big tent, hundreds of new and used RVs are for sale or on display from various dealers and manufacturers.
+You can also enjoy food vendors and live entertainment, as well as seminars and workshops on various topics related to RVing, including boondocking, maintenance, safety, travel tips, and more.
 But the Quartzsite RV Show isn’t just a trade show.
 It’s also a social event where you can meet and mingle with fellow RVers from all over the country and beyond.
-And like all gatherings of RVers, it’s fun to connect with like-minded people who share our enthusiasm for RVing.
+And like all gatherings of RVers, it’s fun to connect with like-minded people who share their enthusiasm for RVing.

 A Little History of the Quartzsite RV Show